-Students in Ontario received news on March 15th about a number of proposed changes intending to “modernize” the education system in the next couple of years with mandatory e-learning.
+Students in Ontario received news on March 15th about a number of proposed changes intending to “modernize” the education system in the next couple of years with mandatory e-learning for high school.

 One of them is pretty significant and reflects the growing influence of technology on student learning: the new mandatory e-learning requirement.
 So, while cell phones seem to be out, e-learning will be all in!
 Who would’ve expected it?